Gmhax/aztec-network/README.md

 ```

 * 3- Register each validator on the network
-  * Do it manually or reach the team.
+  * Do it manually or reach the team on discord.

 ---